Bike Storage in a Small Apartment: 5 Freewheeling Solutions

 Cycling is on the rise — the number of people who commute to work via bike has gone up by about 60 percent over the past decade, according to the U.S. Census Bureau.
 If you’re lucky cyclist, your apartment community has anticipated this growth and built a bike storage room for residents, like this:

 But if you’re not so fortunate, what to do?
 Get creative.
-Here are five out-of-the-way spots to store your bike at home.
+Here are some out-of-the-way spots to store your bike at home.

 1. On Your Balcony

 The balcony is perfect: out of your main living area, and if you have a balcony, it’s much bigger than needed for a bike.
 Just be careful of rain – if your balcony isn’t covered, you could find yourself dealing with rust issues.

 - Read more: Micro Space Living: Pros and Cons

 If you’ve got a blank wall, you’re in luck.
 It’s easy to find special mounts that get your bike off the floor and out of the way, and it can make a great looking decorative piece when it’s hung up.
 Shop online — Googling “bike storage” will get you all the info you need — or look in any sporting goods store.